mihirchronicles/mihirchronicles.github.io/content/notes/on-examined-life.md

 > Sometimes I’ve made mistakes in assessing the future economics of a business I’ve purchased for Berkshire – each a case of capital allocation gone wrong.
 That happens with both judgments about marketable equities – we view these as partial ownership of businesses – and the 100% acquisitions of companies...The cardinal sin is delaying the correction of mistakes or what Charlie Munger called “thumb-sucking.”
 Problems, he would tell me, cannot be wished away.
 They require action, however uncomfortable that may be. — Warren Buffett 2024 Annual Letter

 - **Indecision will kill your dreams a lot faster than mistakes.** Stay away from pessimistic.
 They have a problem for every solution.
 Their pessimistic outlook will bleed into your decision-making.
 One individual can ruin an entire action orientated group.
 - **Overanalyzing will cripple you.
-Don't let the pusuit of life's meaning paralyze you.**
+Don't let the pursuit of life's meaning paralyze you.**

 > Meaning is not something you stumble across, like the answer to a riddle or the prize in a treasure hunt.
 Meaning is something you build into your life.
 You build it out of your own past, out of your affections and loyalties, out of the experience of humankind as it is passed on to you, out of your own talent and understanding, out of the things you believe in, out of the things and people you love, out of the values for which you are willing to sacrifice something.
 The ingredients are there.
 You are the only one who can put them together into that unique pattern that will be your life.
 Let it be a life that has dignity and meaning for you.
 If it does, then the particular balance of success or failure is of less account. – John W. Gardner